wpkelso/notes/Relation.md

 #### Strict Order

-A relation $R \subseteq A^2$ if considered a strict order iff it is irreflexive, asymmetric, and transitive.
+A relation $R \subseteq A^2$[[Time Shifts]]  considered a strict order iff it is irreflexive, asymmetric, and transitive.

+#### Linear Order

+A relation $R \subseteq A^2$ is considered a linear order iff it is a partial order that is also connected (Reflexive, anti-symmetric, transitive, and connected).

+#### Strict Linear Order

+As the name suggests, a strict linear order is both strict and connected.